a5hik/angular-multi-select-tree/README.md

 TBD
 ##### Usage:

-Get the binaries of ng-sortable with any of the following ways.
+Get the binaries of angular-multi-select-tree with any of the following ways.

 ```sh
 bower install angular-multi-select-tree